cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/prerequisites.md

 The {{< param cfy_manager_name >}} is a complete application.
 As such, it contains several installed dependencies such as PostgreSQL, NGINX, RabbitMQ, and others.
 It is required that you install {{< param cfy_manager_name >}} on a standalone VM or container and do not co-locate any other applications on that machine or container (beyond possible monitoring or logging software).
 You must install the {{< param cfy_manager_name >}} as described in the installation instructions in this guide.

+## Supported Resolution

+Minimal supported resolution of screen width is 1280px

+## Supported Browsers

+The browsers which Cloudify Manager and Cloudify Composer supports are: Chrome, Edge, Firefox and Safari